apache/nuttx/boards/z80/ez80/ez80f910200zco/README.txt

   all ez80 boards.
 However, it is the older version 4.11.0 that this code has been verified against.

-  Although it compiles without error, the 4.11.0 compiler generates bad code on one of the files, mm/mm_initialize.c.
-Below is a simple work- around.

-    --- mm/mm_initialize.c.SAVE	2008-02-13 08:06:46.833857700 -0600
-    +++ mm/mm_initialize.c	2008-02-13 08:07:26.367608900 -0600
-    @@ -94,8 +94,11 @@
-    {
-       int i;

-    +#if 0 /* DO NOT CHECK IN */
-       CHECK_ALLOCNODE_SIZE;
-       CHECK_FREENODE_SIZE;
-    +#endif

-   /* Set up global variables */

-   UPDATE:  I don't know if 4.11.1 has this same problem (I bet not since I submitted the bug to ZiLOG), but I have permanently worked around the above problem for all ZiLOG compilers.

 Version 5.1.1

   On June 22, 2011 I verified that these configurations build successfully